 Road to Housing (R2H)

-Administered by Compass Housing Alliance, Road to Housing is a program that welcomes homeless individuals and families living in vehicles to stay overnight at Our Redeemer’s and other church parking lots.
+Administered by Urban League, Road to Housing is a program that welcomes homeless individuals and families living in vehicles to stay overnight at Our Redeemer’s and other church parking lots.
 Hosts offer a bathroom, limited kitchen facilities, and case management to help people move into stable housing.
 Our Redeemer’s helped start this program and provided its pilot location.

 Click here to listen to NPR’s All Things Considered article discussing the Road to Housing program when it was just a pilot at Our Redeemer’s in 2012.

 The Ballard Ecumenical Ministry serves the homeless mentally ill in our community.
 Guests of the ministry are provided a warm and inviting “living room” atmosphere, a good meal, an evening of companionship and a safe place to spend the night.

 The Bridge Care Center

 The Bridge Care Center is a drop-in facility for men and women experiencing homelessness and displacement in the Ballard area.

 Ballard Food Bank

 The Ballard Food Bank serves more than 1,400 Ballard, Magnolia and Queen Anne households each week, bringing food and hope to our neighbors… because there can be enough for everyone.
 Our Redeemer’s members provide leadership on the Ballard Food Bank board and as volunteers.
 Our congregation provides both financial and practical gifts throughout the year.

 Partnering with Lutheran World Relief (LWR) and ELCA World Hunger helps us reach out beyond our local community.
 These organizations work to relieve hunger, provide disaster relief and improve health care, literacy and agriculture around the world.